-There is a story my mother told me when I was young.
-It was about a clan called "Mbari ya Ngeeka."
-They always wished to do something but never did.
+There is a story my mother told me when I was five.
+It was about a clan called "Mbari ya Ngeeka" in English: The Dilly Dalliers.
+They always wished (even planned) to do something but never did it.
 Time always ran out before they could even get started.
-When an opportunity passed them, the Ngeeka clansmen and women were always the first to lament, "We wish we knew."
+When an opportunity passed them, the Ngeeka clansmen and women were always the first to lament, "We wish we did."
 Mbari ya Ngeeka are well spread out in the geographical area that I serve.
-Many are stuck in powerful countries but in weakened positions because their work ids expired ages ago.
+Many are stuck in powerful countries but in weakened positions because their work IDs expired ages ago.
 Some are clogged by poor mentalities inflicted upon them by their cousins "Mbari ya Ndiri (the clan of the have-nots)."

 I have seen the Ngeeka mentality in many potential applicants.
-Rules have occasionally changed and many Ngeeka clansmen and women have been dropped from existing eligibility lists.
-In the year 2010, about 10 of my clients from the US were dropped before we could lodge their applications when the Canadian government decided to remove IT and Finance professionals from the eligibility list.
+Immigration rules and eligibility criteria have changed and many Ngeeka clansmen and women have found themselves outside scenarios that favoured them a while ago.
+In the year 2010, about 10 of my clients from the US were dropped before we could lodge their applications when the Canadian Government decided to remove some occupations from the FSW eligibility list.

-- An expensive shoe that pinches the toes is only good as exhibit at an amputation deliberation
+- An expensive shoe that hurts your toes is only good as exhibit at an amputation deliberation.

-- You cannot entrench well in a rented home
+- You cannot entrench well in a rented home: buy your own.

 Translate This Page